eewalk11/js-lib/README.md

 *EeWalk11.Animate.hoverAnimation* function) to enable.
 Any other value will disable the animation.
 **Note.** An empty object will enable the animation, all default values for the animation options will be used. *Default is false*
+* *dropped {Function|Array|Boolean}* A function or an array of functions to run when the draggable element is dropped.
+Each function will be provided 1 argument; a boolean, true if the draggable was dropped in a valid drop location, false otherwise. **NOTE: Each function will be called with "this" pointing to the Draggable object that was dropped, not the DOM element.** False will cause no function to be run. *Default is false*